OfficeDev/office-js-docs-pr/reference/requirement-sets/word-api-requirement-sets.md

 |[range](reference/word/range.md)|_Relationship_ > inlinePictures|Gets the collection of inline picture objects in the range.
 Read-only.|1.2|
 |[range](reference/word/range.md)|_Method_ > [insertInlinePictureFromBase64(base64EncodedImage: string, insertLocation: InsertLocation)](reference/word/range.md#insertinlinepicturefrombase64base64encodedimage-string-insertlocation-insertlocation)|Inserts a picture at the specified location.
 The insertLocation value can be 'Replace', 'Start', 'End', 'Before' or 'After'.|1.2|

+## Word JavaScript API 1.1
+Word JavaScript API 1.1 is the first version of the API.
+For details about the API,  see the Word JavaScript API reference topics.

 ## Additional resources